-In order to assist non-ELQ undergraduates of limited financial means, The College provides bursary support through the Cambridge Bursary Scheme, a scheme operated in common with the University and other Colleges.
-For the academic year 2020/21, awards totalling £226k were made (£242k in 2019/20).
-The net cost to the College for participation in this scheme was £35k after contributions by the University and other Colleges of £191k.
+To assist non-ELQ undergraduates of limited financial means, the College provides bursary support through the Cambridge Bursary Scheme, a scheme operated in common with the University and other colleges.
+For the academic year 2021/22, awards totalling £270k were made (£226k in 2020/21).
+The net cost to the College for participation in this scheme was £39k after contributions by the University and other colleges of £270k.
 The scheme is widely advertised on the University website, on the College website, and via our admissions materials.